Charles Gravier, comte de Vergennes: Appointment

 With the accession of King Louis XVI in 1774, Vergennes became foreign minister.
 His policy was guided by the conviction that the power of the states on the periphery of Europe, namely Great Britain and Russia, was increasing, and ought to be diminished.
 When he was appointed to the job, he had spent almost the entirety of the previous thirty five years abroad in diplomatic service.
 He readily admitted that he had lost touch with developments in France, and was mocked by some political opponents as a "foreigner".
 Despite this, or perhaps more because of it, he was able to view France's foreign affairs with a more abstract nature, taking in the wider European context.

 American War of Independence

 Vergennes' rivalry with the British, and his desire to avenge the disasters of the Seven Years' War, led to his support of the Thirteen Colonies in the American War of Independence.
-Historians believe that, because of financial strains for France, this commitment contributed to the French Revolution of 1789.
 As early as 1765, Vergennes predicted that the loss of the French threat in North America would lead to the Americans "striking off their chains".
 In 1775 the first fighting broke out, and in July 1776, the colonists declared independence.
+Historians believe that, because of financial strains for France, this commitment contributed to the French Revolution of 1789.